All Episodes

 And no, he's never gotten involved in a forever war.

-And that is a big part of the Trump doctrine, and I completely and wholeheartedly agree with that.
+And that is a big part of the Trump doctrine.

-But forever wars Does not mean isolationism as evidenced by him taking out the ISIS caliphate, which is a clear and present danger, not only to the entire world.
+But forever wars does not mean isolationism, as evidenced by him taking out the ISIS Caliphate, which is a clear and present danger, not only to the entire world.

-Let's be blunt, uh, that uh was allowed to grow under Obama and under Biden, he just wiped them out.
+That was allowed to grow under Obama and under Biden.

-He wiped out Baghdadian associate, like the second worst terrorist, uh, dropped the mother of all bombs on Afghanistan, and yeah, he made the decision.
+He wiped out Baghdadi and Associate, like the second worst terrorist, dropped the mother of all bombs on Afghanistan.

-He gave Iran 50 days and said, come up with a a plan and a peace deal with Israel or else.
+He gave Iran 50 days and said, come up with a plan and a peace deal with Israel or else.

 Day 51, Israel went in, took out their missile defense systems, their ballistic missile systems, took out their nuclear scientists.